 The light of their aurora is in the ultraviolet spectrum, thus outside the range of visible light to the human eye.

-There is much to learn about the fascinating aurora borealis and an exhaustive explanation would require volumes of text.
-What we have learned is that geomagnetic storms must be constantly monitored and they are, by a couple of government agencies.
-Luckily for us, there is enough of a time lapse between when solar storms are observed, to when the ejected particles travel the 93 million miles to reach earth.
-Not all solar flares or coronal mass ejections (the cause of many of the storms) are pointed towards earth.
-When they are, the cushion of a couple days allows businesses and commerce dependent on electronic communication or navigation systems (radio and cell phone companies, airlines with polar routes) or producers of electrical power, time to brace for the possible repercussions as a result of the phenomena during severe “space weather”.
-Energy from such displays have caused huge power outages, disrupted communications and navigational systems.
-In fact, on March 13, 1989, a tremendous geomagnetic storm caused auroras that could be seen from Florida and Cuba and knocked out the power grid for the entire province of Quebec, Canada for 12 hours.
+There is much to learn about the fascinating aurora borealis, and an exhaustive explanation would require volumes of text.
+What we have learned is that geomagnetic storms must be constantly monitored, and they are by a couple of government agencies.
+Luckily for us, there is enough of a time lapse between when solar storms are observed to when the ejected particles travel the 93 million miles to reach earth.
+Not all solar flares or coronal mass ejections (the cause of many of the storms) are pointed towards Earth.
+When they are, the cushion of a couple of days allows businesses and commerce dependent on electronic communication or navigation systems (radio and cell phone companies, airlines with polar routes) or producers of electrical power time to brace for the possible repercussions as a result of the phenomena during severe “space weather.”
+Energy from such displays has caused huge power outages, disrupted communications and navigational systems.
+In fact, on March 13, 1989, a tremendous geomagnetic storm caused auroras that could be seen from Florida and Cuba and knocked out the power grid for the entire province of Quebec, Canada, for 12 hours.

 The science of meteorology allows us to “predict” what the weather will be like several days in advance.
 What if we knew when and where to look for the aurora?
-Well, space weather can also be predicted and there are a few aurora forecast sources.
-I prefer the one from the Geophysical Institute, University of Alaska Fairbanks https://www.gi.alaska.edu/monitors/aurora-forecast.
+Well, space weather can also be predicted, and there are a few aurora forecast sources.
+I prefer the one from the Geophysical Institute, University of Alaska Fairbanks.
 In addition, the National Oceanic and Atmospheric Administration (NOAA) offers a forecast updated every thirty minutes.
-Here is the link, Space Weather Prediction Center (SWPC) OVATION Aurora Forecast Model.
+Here is the link: Space Weather Prediction Center (SWPC) OVATION Aurora Forecast Model.

 Of course, you could travel to Alaska and try to experience it in person.
-There are travel packages available during the prime aurora season, when nighttime is abundant.
-However, the best, easily available location would be the Fairbanks area and the prime season would be January, February or March, when temperatures could easily hover in the below zero range.
+There are travel packages available during the prime aurora season when nighttime is abundant.
+However, the best, easily available location would be the Fairbanks area, and the prime season would be January, February, or March when temperatures could easily hover in the below zero range.
 Or, you may luck out at the end of summer and catch the many splendid daytime sights Alaska has to offer, then to wait for nightfall, and hope it’s not cloudy, and scan the horizon.
 The earliest I saw the northern lights was on August 11.
-And on one occasion in Kansas City, an airline pilot called Channel 5 News to report an aurora sighting and the weather reporter announced the occurence during the nighttime broadcast.
+And on one occasion in Kansas City, an airline pilot called Channel 5 News to report an aurora sighting, and the weather reporter announced the occurrence during the nighttime broadcast.
 I quickly went outside and saw the familiar faint green band of an aurora just above the horizon.

 I found that viewing the Northern Lights in person was nearly an out of body experience.
 I would wish that upon anyone that has a spirit of curiosity and adventure.